 All balls offer you several types of tickets:

-- The most basic ticket – the prices vary depending on the ball.
+- The most basic ticket – This includes only entry and a small gift bag (on that later).
+The prices vary depending on the ball.
 The Kafeesiederball price is 180 EUR (if you have a student card, you get a discount and pay 84 EUR).
-This includes only entry and a small gift bag (on that later).

 - You also have an option to buy a ticket with a reserved seat and dinner at one of the rooms (not the main ballroom).